marcofaltelli/Metronome/hr_sleep/README.md

 ## Setup
 Compile the module with ```make```, then load it by doing:
 ```(bash)
-$ sudo insmod hr_sleep.ko
+$ sudo ./load.sh
 ```
 Then use the ```dmesg``` command to check that the module was mounted correctly and the new syscall number.
 Usually, the kernel will use entry 134 for inserting the hr_sleep() system call.
 If this does not happen, please keep in mind the syscall number.

-We've tested the module insertion on Linux kernel 5.4.
-Older version are expected to work too.
+We've tested the module insertion on Linux kernels ranging from 3.2 to 5.6.
+In case of any insertion problems, please contact us.

-This version does not work for kernel 5.7 and later.
+Please note that the best performances can be achieved using the ```performance``` power governor.
 ## Run the example
 You can switch to the ```user/``` directory and try an example.
 First, update the ```float scale``` parameter inside the ```nanosleep-user.c``` source file with your CPU nominal frequency (in our case, it was 2.1GHz).